rohanjariwala03/drop_down_search_field/README.md

 ```

 #### Dialogs
 There is a known issue with opening dialogs where the suggestions box will sometimes appear too small.
 This is a timing issue caused by the animations described above.
-Currently, `showDialog` has a duration of 150 ms for the animations.
+Currently, `showDialog` has a duration
+of 150 ms for the animations.
 DropDownSearchField has a delay of 170 ms to compensate for this.
+Until
-Until the end of the animation can be properly detected and fixed using the solution above, this temporary fix will work most of the time.
-If the suggestions box is too small, closing and reopening the keyboard will usually fix the issue.
+the end of the animation can be properly detected and fixed using the solution above, this temporary fix
+will work most of the time.
+If the suggestions box is too small, closing and reopening the keyboard will

-### Cupertino
-The Cupertino classes in DropDownSearchField are still new.
-There are also differences in the Cupertino widgets vs the Material ones.
-Some behavior will not translate when moving between the two.
+usually fix the issue.

 ## Customizations
 DropDownSearchField widgets consist of a TextField and a suggestion box that shows